cnharrison/dice-witch/README.md

 Sorts the results of any of your rolls in ascending or descending numerical order.

 - `!roll 4d6`: Roll 4d6 and do not sort.
-- `!roll 4d6s`: Roll 4d6 and sort results in asending order.
+- `!roll 4d6s`: Roll 4d6 and sort results in ascending order.
 - `!roll 4d6sa`: Same as above.
 - `!roll 4d6sd`: Roll 4d6 and sort results in descending order.

 ## Math

-You can use add, subtract, multiply, divide, reduce, and use parenthesis as you please.
+You can use add, subtract, multiply, divide, reduce, and use parentheses as you please.
 You can also reduce, and use the following JS math functions: `abs, ceil, cos, exp, floor, log, max, min, pow, round, sign, sin, sqrt, tan`

 - `!roll d6*5`: Roll a d6 and multiply the result by 5
 - `!roll 2d10/d20`: Roll 2d20 and add the result together, then roll a d20 and divide the two totals.